yegor256/blog/_drafts/_equals.md

 }
 {% endhighlight %}

-This code will stop to work:
+This code will not work:

 {% highlight java %}
 class DefaultWeight {